 The Scottish Dark Sky Observatory occupies a fantastic hilltop site on the edge of the Galloway Forest Dark Sky Park.
-This publically accessible educational observatory has some of the darkest skies in the UK and two large telescopes through which to observe the night sky.
+This publicly accessible educational observatory has some of the darkest skies in the UK and has two large telescopes through which to observe the night sky.

-The Galloway Forest Dark Sky Park was the first Dark Sky Park in the UK and Europe, and was award a Gold-tier status by the International Dark-Sky Association.
+The Galloway Forest Dark Sky Park was the first Dark Sky Park in the UK and Europe and was awarded ‘Gold Tier’ status by the International Dark-Sky Association.

-This new observatory includes a 20” Corrected Dall Kirkham telescope in a 5 metre dome and a 14″ Schmidt-Cassegrain telescope for a more hands-on, open air observing experience.
+The observatory features a 20” Corrected Dall Kirkham telescope in a 5 metre dome and a 14″ Schmidt-Cassegrain telescope for a more hands-on, open air observing experience.

-The observatory also features an indoor presentation room and an elevated observing deck from which to enjoy naked-eye viewing of the night sky.
+The observatory also features a presentation room and an elevated observing deck from which to enjoy naked-eye viewing of the night sky.

-Because of the nature of the site, visits must be pre-booked.
+Because of the nature of the site it is recommended that visits are pre-booked.
 Please look at the Bookings page for more information and the Events Calendar for upcoming events.